-Admissions: pupils with SENMust pupils with SEN have priority in admissions?
-We outline the rules on the admission of pupils with special educational needs (SEN), including those with statements and education, health and care (EHC) plans.
-We also explain which types of school can be named on an EHC plan.
+Admissions: pupils with SENUnderstand your duties around admitting pupils with special educational needs (SEN), both with and without education, health and care (EHC) plans - including which schools can be named on EHC plans.

 Admission appealsParents can appeal admission decisions.
 Be clear on how to handle appeals during temporary coronavirus regulations, and get details on how the full appeals process works.
 Download our template appeal outcome letter, and see how other schools approach appeals.